hcp-uw/docs/src/pages/intro.md

 # About Us

+---

 ## Key Statements

-**Mission**: To create a tech internship-like environment that promotes the growth and development of our club members by providing team-based programming project experience and encouraging peer-to-peer learning.
+**<u>Mission</u>**: To create a tech internship-like environment that promotes the growth and development of our club members by providing team-based programming project experience and encouraging peer-to-peer learning.

-**Vision**: Providing the next generation of programmers & designers with the tools and experience to succeed in future tech careers.
+**<u>Vision</u>**: Providing the next generation of programmers & designers with the tools and experience to succeed in future tech careers.

-**Values**: Listen Loudly, Freedom to Fail, Turn Talk Into Action, Respect for all folx
+**<u>Values</u>**: Listen Loudly, Freedom to Fail, Turn Talk Into Action, Respect for all Folx

+---

 ## The Problems We Aim To Solve